guesswho1234/Rex/README.md

 This repository provides an interactive [shiny](https://shiny.posit.co/) dashboard for creating and evaluating written single and multiple-choice exams.
-The underlying workhorse is [R/exams](https://www.R-exams.org/), in particular the so-called [NOPS exams](https://www.R-exams.org/tutorials/exams2nops/) functions which support both single-choice and multiple-choice exercises along with automatic evaluation.
+The underlying workhorse is [R/exams](https://www.R-exams.org/), in particular the so-called [NOPS exams](https://www.R-exams.org/tutorials/exams2nops/) functions, which support both randomized single-choice and multiple-choice exercises along with automatic evaluation.

 Rex is developed by [Sebastian Bachler](https://www.uibk.ac.at/ibf/team/bachler.html.en) and is still work-in-progress.

+## System Resources

+For Rex to function properly, make sure the following resources are available on your system.

+- libsodium-dev
+- libmagick++-dev
+- libpoppler-cpp-dev
+- ghostscript
+- texlive-full

 ## Run

 ### Localhost

-Install all the necessary R packages including their dependencies.
+Install all the necessary R packages including their dependencies (see section "PACKAGES" in `app.R`).

-Start up via `shiny::runApp(appDir = 'base directory containing app.R', host = '0.0.0.0', port = 3838);` or, alternatively, via RStudio by
+Start up via `shiny::runApp(appDir = '<base directory containing app.R>', host = '0.0.0.0', port = 3838);` or, alternatively, via RStudio by
 opening and running `app.R`.

 ### Docker

-Build your image with the supplied docker file: `docker build --platform linux/x86_64 -t shiny-docker-rex .`.
+Build your image with the supplied docker file: `docker build --platform linux/x86_64 -t rex .`.

-Run your image: `docker run -p 3838:3838 shiny-docker-rex`.
+Run your image: `docker run -p 3838:3838 rex`.

 ## Use